tytydraco/yessleep/out/I_make_erotic_content_and_one_of_my_clients_has_creeped_me_out.md

 “Thank you so much!
 I'm so happy you could do this for me!
 I've never been able to find any videos of this fetish, so this is great!”

 Me: “You're welcome!
-If you want, I can write you a short story about a kink of yours too.”
+If you want, I can write you a custom short story about a kink of yours too.”

 Him: “Sure!
 I think something like a faux report about girls vandalizing my car would be good.
 When I know for sure what I want, I'll send it to you!
 In the meantime, can I open up about something?
 You're the first girl I've requested something from with payment, so I want to get something off my chest.”